Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Elmhurst is a moderate fit for young professionals.
-It earns a Score of 64/100 (grade C+) on the young professionals profile.
-Especially strong on education (93/100), weakest on climate (29/100).
+On the young professionals profile, Elmhurst sits squarely in the middle.
+It earns 64/100 (grade C+) on the young professionals profile.
+Strongest on education (93/100); weakest on environmental quality (17/100).

-Elmhurst, Illinois has an overall UrbRank Score of 59/100 (grade C), ranked #184 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Elmhurst, Illinois pulls a 50/100 overall on the UrbRank Score (grade C-), currently ranked #493 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Elmhurst has a population of 45,648, with 64% of adults 25+ holding a bachelor's degree or higher and a median age of 41.
+Elmhurst has about 45,648 residents, 64% of adults 25+ holding a bachelor's degree or higher with a median age of 41.

-Use UrbRank's comparison tool to put Elmhurst side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Elmhurst ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Elmhurst head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Elmhurst stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.